 For example, what if you had an analog security camera and the room in which you stored the data was flooded, or set on fire: you would lose everything.
 I’ve seen enough movies to know that getting rid of physical data is much easier than encrypted data.
 Data that goes onto the cloud can never be eradicated.
 Even in case of a hack, there is always a digital footprint that you can follow to regain your relevant data.

 3. Easy to install

-Another advantage that a digital video surveillance system or security camera system is that it has an easy installation process.
+Another advantage of a digital video surveillance system or security camera system is its easy installation process.
 While analog cameras have dozens of wires to fix, wireless cameras are easy to install.

 They are also resistant to a significant degree of environmental conditions, which makes it a better option.
 Analog cameras aren’t resistant to weather conditions, and if you do end up buying an analog security system, you’ll spend most of the time fixing it.
 A significant number of people are technologically challenged and need something that is easily manageable; hence, widespread approval for digital camera systems for security.